 Mandan – These indigenous people of the Plains, spoke a Siouan language.
-Said to have come from the East, by mid-18th century they lived in North Dakota.
+Said to have come from the East, by the mid-18th century they lived in North Dakota.
 The Mandan were agricultural people with distinctive cultural traits, including a myth of origin in which their ancestors climbed from beneath the earth on the roots of a grapevine.
 Their numbers were severely depleted in the 19th century by war and epidemics; in 1990 there were 1,207 Mandans in the U.S. Today, the Mandan, Arikara, and Hidatsa (a band of ‘Gros Ventre’) live together on reservations in North Dakota.
-See full article HERE.

 Mascouten – Mascouten apparently comes from a Fox word meaning “little prairie people.”
 The first occupied parts of southwestern Michigan but abandoned their location and joined Algonquin tribes in Wisconsin after having been attacked by the Ottawa and Neutral tribes.
 Continuing to move south and westward, the Mascouten tribe was eventually assimilated into the Algonquin, Wasbash, Kickapoo and other groups until they were completely absorbed.